karmaniverous/metastructure/README.md

 Wherever possible, the config file format will accept data in a condensed form.
 See [Format Expansion](#format-expansion) above for more information.

 Metastructure validates defined elements to ensure relational consistency.
 For example, it will validate that the account key assigned to an application environment actually exists.
 Feel free to create new elements of any complexity as you see fit, anywhere in the config file.
 Just know that validating the internal consistency of these elememts is up to you!
-See [Throwing Exceptions](#throwing-exceptions) below for more information.
+See `throwif` in [Handlebars Helpers](#handlebars-helpers) below for more information.

 ### Config Schema